Zap Automation Actions: Each user interaction on desktop recorded by Zappy is termed as a Zap Automation Action.

 1.2.4 Repeat / Iterate Same Activity ‘Any’ number of times

 You can repeat the Learned Activities by selecting the activity (ticking the checkbox), typing the Repeat Count and clicking the Run button.

 You can Rename a Learned Activity to a name of your choice by clicking on an activity – pausing and then clicking again (just like renaming a File in Windows Explorer).

 1.2.6 Export / Import / Delete Activity

 You can Export / Import / Delete the Learned Activities by selecting the Activity (ticking the checkbox) and clicking the Export / Import / Delete button.

-You can open the Learned Activities in the Task Editor by selecting the activity (ticking the checkbox) and clicking the Task Editor icon.
+You can open the Learned Activities in the Task Editor by selecting the Activity (ticking the checkbox) and clicking the Task Editor Icon (Pen Icon ).

-Zappy Task Editor can be started from the Zappy Context Menu or by clicking the Open in Task Editor button on the Zappy window
+Zap Application Task Editor can be started from the Context Menu or by clicking the Open in Task Editor button on the Zap Application window

-Zappy Task editor allows you to manage workflows and add validation actions.
-Task Editor is our powerful and user-friendly automation canvas, is an essential component in the Zappy.
+Zap Application Task editor allows you to manage workflows and add validation actions.
+Task Editor is our powerful and user-friendly automation canvas, is an essential component in the Zap.
 It features a rich collection of pre-built activities, integrates with several programming languages, and promotes ease-of-use, scalability, and efficiency.